puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 This will tell you that Puppet looks in the directories `/etc/puppetlabs/puppet/modules` and then in `/opt/puppet/share/puppet/modules` to find available modules.

 ## Module Structure
-Now that you have an idea of why modules are useful and where they're kept, it's time to delve a little deeper into the structure of a module.
+Now that you have an idea of why modules are useful and where they're kept, it's time to delve a little deeper into the anatomy of a module.

 A module consists of a pre-defined structure of directories that help Puppet reliably locate the module's contents.